MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/tables/dataSourceTable/README.md

 allows users to select one or more data sources, i.e., uploaded data packages.

-{% include figure.html file="data-selectors/data-source.png" %}
+{% include figure.html file="data-selectors/data-source.png" border=true %}

 It is most useful for apps
 that do not have samples, or